chillpadclub/sub-forward/README.md

 - Request headers and bodies are preserved, ensuring that the forwarded request is identical to the original one.
 - By using this technique, users can bypass content filtering and prevent the main server from being detected or blocked by restrictive firewalls.

+### Error Handling
+- All errors are logged to `errors.log` in the same directory
+- Includes detailed error context (request method, URI, client IP, timestamp)
+- Returns a 500 error with JSON response on failures

+### Note on Headers
+- Automatically removes 'Host' and 'Accept-Encoding' headers from forwarded requests
+- Adds 'X-Forwarded-For' with client IP address
+- Filters out certain response headers (Transfer-Encoding, Content-Encoding, Connection)

 ## Security Considerations

-- Ensure SSL verification is enabled in the script (set by default) to prevent man-in-the-middle attacks.
+- SSL verification is enabled by default (CURLOPT_SSL_VERIFYPEER)
-- It is recommended to use this in a secure environment with proper server-side security configurations.
+- Request timeout set to 15 seconds (CURLOPT_TIMEOUT)
+- Maximum 10 redirects followed (CURLOPT_MAXREDIRS)
+- Recommended to use HTTPS for both TARGET_HOST and forwarder

 ## Disclaimer